 - Nuts – all tree nuts, i.e. macadamia, almond, cashew, coconut, walnut (limit Brazil nuts to 4 or less per day, because of high selenium content)

 - Seeds – especially ground flax, hemp, and chia for their Omega 3 content

 - Whole seed butters or flours

-Eat very small amounts of these good fats to provide the Omega fatty acids that are essential for health.
+Eat small amounts of these good fats to provide the Omega fatty acids that are essential for health.
 The more fats and oils we eat, the less oxygen we will have in our blood, sometimes for many hours after ingestion.
-Oxygenated blood is crucial in fighting off the viruses and bacteria that underly many of our chronic and life-threatening diseases.
+Oxygenated blood is crucial in fighting off the viruses and bacteria that underlie many of our chronic and life-threatening diseases.
 A high-fat diet also contributes to developing type 2 diabetes.
 So, if you have any health issues at all, please limit your fat intake to between 5 and 10% of your total calories.

 Which nuts and seeds contain the best good fats?